wpennell/community-tools/community.md

 - Markdown
 - Feeds

-More Tools - StackExchange
+StackExchange
 ====================
+- Started as stackoverflow.com
-- stackexchange.com StackExchange is a fast-growing network of 76 question and answer sites on diverse topics from software programming to cooking to photography and gaming.
+- Grew into StackExchange, a fast-growing network of 76+ question and answer sites
 - All the StackExchange sites use OpenID for login
 - openid.net OpenID allows you to use an existing account to sign in to multiple websites, without needing to create new passwords.
 - StackOverflow for Programing
 - ServerFault for Systems Administration
+- Also sites for Cooking, Home Improvement, and most important: Homebrew! :)
 - plus 76 others!
 Take some time and explore!

-How a StackExchange Account works
+How StackExchange works
 =============
-- Make a login
+- Login with OpenID
 - Pose Questions
 - Answer Questions
-- Build a Reputation
+- Build Reputation
 - Living Documentation
-- Edit tags
+- Posing and answering questions builds your reputation
+- Reputation is **not** just fake points, it is a resume builder!
+- Hiring managers **will** ask you for your stackexchange & github accounts!
+(Careers 2.0)

 GIT & Github
 ============